skyInGitHub/Machine-Learning-Based-Cyber-Attacks-Targeting-on-Controlled-Information-A-Survey/README.md

 # Machine Learning Based Cyber Attacks Targeting on Controlled Information: A Survey

-Everything about code sources, datasets and data sources mentioned in the survey paper "Machine Learning Based Cyber Attacks Targeting on Controlled Information: A Survey".(#description)
+Everything about code sources, datasets and data sources mentioned in the survey paper "Machine Learning Based Cyber Attacks Targeting on Controlled Information: A Survey".

 _ _ _

-## Table of contents
+## Table of contents (#1)
 * Research articles by areas
 * Data and code sources used by attacks
   * Stealing controlled user activities information